wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > - `Il2ra`: expressed in the cluster where DN cells are - an indication where the trajectory should start
+> > - `Il2ra`: expressed in the cluster where DN cells are - an indication of where the trajectory should start
 > > - `Cd8b1, Cd8a`: expressed in the areas where middle DP were assigned - great
 > > - high `Cd4`: mostly in late DP cluster - as expected
 > > - `Itm2a`: expressed in mature T-cells - tells us where the trajectory should end